 or painful when pressed.

-Testicular examination and testicular
+Testicular exam and testicular self-exam are

-Each testicle should feel firm but not
+Each testicle feels firm but not

 spongy, tube-shaped structure (epididymis) may be felt on the top and down the